bywolee/base-/README.md

 ## 💰 ERC-20 on Base
 Standard ERC-20 tokens deploy and operate identically to Ethereum mainnet on Base.
 Transfer costs are significantly lower, enabling micro-transactions at scale.

+## 🖼 ERC-721 on Base
+NFTs on Base benefit from low mint and transfer costs.
+Base has a thriving NFT ecosystem with projects like Zora, OpenSea, and native Base collections.